mutegod/mg-doc/README.md

 # tf-mutegod-library

-my collection of tf2 knowledge from concommands - importing to blender
+my collection of tf2 knowledge, from concommands - importing demos to blender